Tokelauan language: Locative Predicates

-Example: E i te faleha te faifeau 'The pastor is in the church.'

 Possessive pronouns

 Below is a table displaying the predicative possessive pronouns in the Tokelauan language.

 Shown below is a table showing Tokelauan premodifying possessive pronouns.

 Articles

 There are two articles that are used in the English language.
 These articles are the and a/an.
 The usage for the word the when speaking of a noun is strictly reserved for the case in which the receiver of the word should be aware of its context, or if said item has been referred to previously.
 This is because in English, the word the acts as what is known as a definite article, meaning that a defined object or person is being spoken of.
 However, in the case of definite article usage in Tokelauan language, if the speaker is speaking of an item in the same manner as the English languages uses the, they need not to have referred to it previously so long as the item is specific.
 The same can be said for the reference of singular being.
 Because of the difference in grammatical ruling, although the definite article in the Tokelauan language is te, it is very common for it to translate to the English indefinite article a.
 An indefinite article is used when there is no specification of the noun being referred to.
 The usage of the word he, the indefinite article in Tokelauan is 'any such item'.
 In negative statements the word he is used because that is where it is most often found, as well as when phrasing a question.
 However, it is important to remember that just because these two types of statements are where he occurs the greatest it does not mean that he does not occur in other types of statements as well.
 Examples of both te and he are as such: